status-im/swarms/ideas/293-ulc-integration/README.md

  * TBD

 ## Success Metrics
-* Status app can use LES and ULC provider instead of Infura.
+* Status app can use LES and ULC provider instead of Infura (10% of users are using it).

 ## Exit criteria
 * Running on Mainnet